Don’t we all want to be on Google’s first page? Maybe even the first place? There probably isn’t a website owner out there who doesn’t dream of it.

 8. Submit Your Site To Google to be Crawled

 However, the usefulness of sitemaps doesn’t stop there.
 After all, do you just want to let it sit around and wait for Google to discover it?

-Here’s a better idea: How about letting the search giant know exactly where your sitemap is located so they can start indexing your content right away?
+Here’s a better idea: How about letting the search giant know exactly where your sitemap is located so they can start crawling and indexing your content right away?

 You can do exactly that in the Google Webmaster Tools.
 If you don’t have an account yet, use the link above to set one up.

 Google Webmaster Tools give you a lot of information about what Google knows and thinks about your site and how you can further improve it.

 After connecting your site to the Webmaster Tools, go to your account and access Crawl > Sitemaps.
 Here, click on Add/Test Sitemap in the upper right corner.

 Now all you need to do is add the address of your sitemap to the end of your domain.
 It’s usually something like yourdomain.com/sitemap.xml.

 (FYI, if you are using Yoast SEO for the sitemap, it will be yourdomain.com/sitemap_index.xml.)